-- The instructor will make final decisions about grading. - Failure to complete class requirements may include a deferred grade as well as the possible enrollment in a second semester of practicum. - Failure to complete the required number of direct service hours in a semester may result in a deferred grade with the possible enrollment in a second semester of practicum. - Failure to follow Ethical Guidelines of the profession will require a meeting to determine the next steps for addressing the concerns. - Some students require more than two semesters of practicum to develop and demonstrate the requirements of a master's level counselor.
-Occasionally personal issues or life events will make it impossible for a student to move forward in their growth as a counselor and they will be encouraged or required to take some time off for self care.
+- The instructor will make final decisions about grading, - Failure to complete class requirements may include a deferred grade as well as the possible enrollment in a second semester of practicum. - Failure to complete the required number of direct service hours in a semester may result in a deferred grade with the possible enrollment in a second semester of practicum. - Failure to follow ethical guidelines of the profession will require a meeting to determine the next steps for addressing the concerns. - Some students require more than two semesters of practicum to develop and demonstrate the requirements of a masters-level counselor.

 Ethical Guidelines: Students are expected to follow the ethical guidelines put forth by the American Counseling Association and to seek supervision when there is case confusion or an ethical dilemma to be resolved.
 Failure to follow ethical guidelines and/or non-disclosure of ethical problems and the seeking of appropriate supervision may result in dismissal from the practicum and/or counseling program.
-To follow ethical guidelines in relation to clients and to respect the work of our peers it is of fundamental importance that the contents of group discussion be regarded as absolutely confidential.
+To follow ethical guidelines in relation to clients and to respect the work of our peers, it is of fundamental importance that the contents of group discussion be regarded as confidential.